How Narcissists Gaslight: 7 Signs and How to Respond

 "That's not how it happened."
 "You have it completely backwards."
 "You always remember things the way you want to remember them."

 How to respond: Document as things happen.
-A contemporaneous note written right after an incident is one of the strongest tools against historical revision.
+A note right after an incident is one of the strongest counters to revision.

 Sign 4: Turning Accountability into Attack

 You raise a concern.
-Instead of engaging with it, they become visibly hurt, outraged, or wounded: "I can't believe you'd accuse me of something like that."
+They look wounded or outraged: "I can't believe you'd accuse me of something like that."
 "After everything I've done."
 "This is exactly why I say you have a problem."

-The response to your concern is now a concern about you — your cruelty in raising it, your pattern of unfair accusations, your fundamental problem with them.
+Your concern becomes a concern about you: your cruelty in raising it, your pattern of unfair attacks, your fundamental issue with them.

-This is the DARVO pattern (Deny, Attack, Reverse Victim and Offender).
-It's particularly effective because it exploits your empathy: you came in with a concern, and now someone is in distress, and the instinct is to comfort, not to hold the line.
+This is DARVO (Deny, Attack, Reverse Victim and Offender).
+It works on empathy: you came in with a problem, and now someone is in distress, and the pull is to comfort instead of hold the line.

 How to respond: "I hear that you're upset.
 I still want to address [the original concern]."
-Return to the original topic.
-The emotional response to your concern is not the concern.
+Their feelings about your concern are not the concern.

 Sign 5: Weaponizing Your Mental Health or Past